Fall 2015 Mandatory for "First Time in College"

 - Hands on training with WCJC's registration program.

-- All the information you need to be successful at WCJC.
+- Information you need to be successful at WCJC.

-- OPPORTUNITY FOR EARLY REGISTRATION FOR SPRING 2015 COURSES!
+- OPPORTUNITY FOR EARLY REGISTRATION FOR FALL 2015 COURSES!

 Please review the information below.
 All items below must be cleared